Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Coupling between a driven SFQ and an LC circuit with low frequency

 As for obtaining Eq.~(\ref{eq:33}), we first apply the unitary transformation $U=\exp(-iS)$ to Eq.~(\ref{eq:36}), then we obtain an effective Hamiltonian

-Here, we have neglected the coupling between the LC circuit, the SFQ and the classical magnetic flux by taking a similar approximation as in Ref.~\cite{shnirman}.
-This means $\omega_{q}\neq \omega_{0}+\omega$.
-However, in contrast to the Ref.~\cite{shnirman} where only the transverse coupling term is kept, here we keep the both longitudinal and transverse couplings between the classical field and the SFQ.
+Here, we have neglected the three-body coupling terms between the LC circuit, the SFQ, and the classical magnetic flux by taking an approximation similar to that in Ref.~\cite{shnirman}.
+When Eq.~(\ref{eq:37}) is derived, all of the nonresonant conditions have to be satisfied.
+However, in contrast to the Ref.~\cite{shnirman} where only the transverse coupling term is kept, here we keep both the longitudinal and transverse couplings between the classical field and the SFQ.
 Let us now further apply another unitary transformation

 to Eq.~(\ref{eq:37}), then we have